Convert Bar to Attopascal (bar to aPa)

 How do you convert bar to aPa formula?

-The main formula to convert bar to aPa is to multiply bar value by 1e+23.
+The main formula for the conversion of the bar value to aPa amount is to multiply the bar value by 1e+23.

 There are 1e+23 Attopascal in 1 Bar.To convert from Bar to Attopascal, multiply your figure by 1e+23 (or divide by 1e-23).